nicolasdao/webfunc/README.md

   }
 }
 ```
+Run this command:
+```
+now gcp
+```

 The `environment.active = "staging"` indicates that the configuration for your app is inside the `environment.staging` property.
 There, you can see `"hostingType": "gcp"`.
 Webfunc uses the `hostingType` property to define how to serve your app (this is indeed different from platform to platform.
 Trying to deploy a `"hostingType": "gcp"` to Zeit Now will fail).

-```
-now gcp
-```
+__*3.D.
+Deploy to Google Cloud Function For Pub/Sub or Storage Based Triggers or Deploy to AWS Lambda*__
+You will need to enhance the _now-CLI_ capabilities by adding a dev dependency called [__*now-flow.js*__](#dev---better-deployments-with-now-flow).
+An example if available in section [Google Pub/Sub Topic & Storage Trigger Based Functions](#google-pub/sub-topic-&-storage-trigger-based-functions).

+>HIGHLY RECOMMENDED - USE __*now-flow.js*__ TO MANAGE YOUR DEPLOYMENTS
+>Without [__*now-flow.js*__](#dev---better-deployments-with-now-flow), you won't be able to deploy to AWS or to GCP using a Pub/Sub topic trigger. _now-flow.js_ is not just about adding other deployment options to _webfunc_.
+It also tremendously helps to [managing environment variables per deployment](#managing-environment-variables-per-deployment)).

 ## The request Object
 The first operation made by webfunc when it receives a request is to add 3 properties on the __*request*__ object:
 * `__receivedTime`: Number that milliseconds since epoc when the request reaches the server.